GROUP BY Modifiers

 The following items list some behaviours specific to the MySQL implementation

-, you cannot also use an ORDER BY
+When you use ROLLUP, you cannot also use an ORDER BY clause to

 exclusive.)
 However, you still have some control over sort order.